MakingSense/mean-seed/README.md

 MEANP-seed
 ================

-A bootstrapper application that uses MongoDB, Express, Angular, Node, Passport.
+A bootstrapper application that uses MongoDB, Express, Angular, Node, Passport, inspired in angular-passport and MEAN stack

 ### Setup
 Run 'npm install', followed by 'bower install' to grab the dependencies.